1. Inclusive services and institutions

 Evidence-informed policy advocacy with the statutory bodies and other state agencies to protect and promote the rights of vulnerable groups, and access to justice.

-Knowledge exchange on non-violent ways and means of protecting and promoting the rights of vulnerable groups and their endeavour for social justice.
+Knowledge exchange on non-violent ways and means of protecting and promoting the rights of vulnerable groups and their endeavour for social justice and protection.

 3. Disaster & crisis management

 Nepal is one of the most disaster-prone countries in the world, having 80 per cent of its total population at risk from natural hazards, including earthquakes, landslides, fires and hailstorms.
 During 1971-2018, Nepal suffers from 57,194 incidents, causing the death of 82,012 people and affecting over 11.9 million households across the country (MoHA, 2019).
 Limited domestic economy, geographically dispersed, unconnected population, as well as diverse groups belonging to various castes contribute to the compounding social vulnerability to disasters (UNDRR, 2019).